 The mission of our program is to produce well-rounded physicians with a strong interest in providing care to a diverse and underserved patient population.
 As part of this process, our residents will receive training in health disparities, quality improvement, and the importance of scholarly activity.

 Provide training that allows residents to be well-rounded physicians ready to start their choice of career.
 Training is focused on the care of the underserved with a goal of patient-centered care and reduction of health disparities.
-Each resident will participate in a faculty-led project with the goal of reducing health disparities.

 - Provide a collegial and supportive learning environment that reflects a Creighton principle of "cura personalis".